vin136/Solar-forcast/literature_survey.md

 detect rapid changes in solar flux, due to cloud occlusion for instance.

+**comment**

+Seems overly complex and moreover for segmentation they used non-ml algo(Hybrid Thresholding Algorithm) to generate ground truth labels.
+Typically,more data would compensate for the need of auxillary loss.

 **Aside**
 2. Key Problem: Not being able to use the same metric(non-differentiable) for the loss.(NO one did this to my knowledge)